renovatebot/renovate/docs/usage/configuration-options.md

 - As a backup, raise a PR only if either: (a) tests fail, or (b) tests remain pending for too long (default: 24 hours)

 The final value for `automergeType` is `"pr-comment"`, intended only for users who already have a "merge bot" such as [bors-ng](https://github.com/bors-ng/bors-ng) and want Renovate to _not_ actually automerge by itself and instead tell `bors-ng` to merge for it, by using a comment in the PR.
-If you're not already using `bors-ng` or similar, don't worry about this option.
+If you are not already using `bors-ng` or similar, do not worry about this option.

 ## azureWorkItemId